turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 tags: git, github
 ---

-## Goals
+## Learning Goals

 After this lesson, students should be able to:
+-  Explain that git is local and github is remote
 -  Configure their local git to access their remote GitHub account via the command line
 -  Configure global .gitignore files
 -  Personalize Slack profiles with GitHub information

 ## Introduction to Git